 When you install sound systems for nightclubs, there are only two things on the mind of the owner of the club and the installer:

-Sound systems for nightclubs can be notoriously expensive, due to sheer level of SPL that is required, especially in the bass end.
-In theory, to move a lot of air in the bass speaker, you need an awful lot of power and headroom to allow as little distortion in the system as possible.
-Transient spikes in the waveform need to be amplified and not clipped by the amplifier to give a pure level at the speaker.
+Sound systems for nightclubs can be notoriously expensive, due to the sheer level of SPL that is required, especially in the bass end.
+In theory, to move a lot of air in the bass speaker, a lot of power and headroom is required, which will allow for less distortion in the system.
+Transient spikes in the waveform need to be amplified and not clipped by the amplifier, to give a pure level at the speaker.

-Over the last decade, and the continual development of D-class switch-mode amplifiers, the price per watt of power has dramatically decreased.
-The normal level 20 years ago was about £1 per watt – now, the Powersoft K20, as an example, delivers 18,000 watts into 2Ω which, at an RRP of £3999, equates to a little over 22p per watt.
-This noticeable difference is one of the reasons why the sound is so good these days in modern nightclubs – investors and club owners can afford the best.
+Over the last decade, with the continual development of D-class switch-mode amplifiers, the price per watt of power has dramatically decreased.
+Normal levels 20 years ago was about £1 per watt.
+Now, the Powersoft K20, as an example, delivers 18,000 watts into 2Ω.
+The noticeable difference is one of the reasons why the sound is so good these days in modern nightclub sound systems.
+Investors and club owners can afford the best.

-All this technical information is important to understand and implement, to allow the nightclub to have the best sound available to naturally attract clients to visit the club.
-Once the owner understands what is involved, he can appreciate why the larger price tag has to follow.
+All this technical information is important to understand and implement, allowing a nightclub to have the best sound available and naturally attracting clients to visit the club.
+Once the owner understands what is involved, he will be able to appreciate why a larger price tag must follow.